 Once the cameras are calibrated, the next problem is estimating the trajectory of a ball flying through the air.
 This is difficult because the NXTcam frames are not synchronized, so we cannot assume that the object detected by two NXTcams is at the same 3D position.
 This means that the most obvious approach of computing the 3D position of the ball at each pair of camera observations and fitting a trajectory to these positions is not viable.

 To work around this, I set up trajectory estimation as an optimization problem where the objective function is the reprojection error between the current estimate of the trajectory sampled at the observation time and the observations from the cameras.
 This formulation allows for a new variable representing the unknown time shift between the two sets of observations.
+See estimating the 3D trajectory of a flying object from 2D observations for more information.
 Despite lacking floating point hardware, the EV3 processor can solve this nonlinear optimization problem in 40-80 ms (depending on initialization quality), which is fast enough to give the robot enough time to move to where the trajectory meets the robot.

 The robot is programmed to begin moving to where the trajectory is expected to intersect the region reachable by the robot as soon as it has the first estimate of the trajectory.
 As more camera observations take place, the estimated trajectory can be improved, so the robot continues moving to the expected intersection of the refined trajectory and the reachable area.
 To increase the window of time for catching the ball, the robot attempts to match the trajectory of the ball while closing the "hand" as the ball arrives.
 This reduces the risk of the ball bouncing out of the hand while attempting to catch.